Projective deformations of weakly orderable hyperbolic Coxeter orbifolds: Introduction

+is less than or equal to $3$. \end{definition} In our case, the base polytope $P$ is always realizable as a convex polytope in an affine space since $P$ is the fundamental polytope for a properly convex real projective Coxeter orbifold.
 A compact properly convex $n$--polytope $P$ is called \emph{simple} if exactly $n$ facets meet at each vertex.
 Note that compact hyperbolic Coxeter $n$--polytopes are simple.
 Denote by $e_+(\hP)$ the number of ridges of order $\geq 3$ in $\hP$.

-We now state two results of the paper following from Theorem \ref{thm:main1}, the main result of the paper. \begin{corollary} Let $P$ be a compact hyperbolic Coxeter $3$--polytope, and suppose that $\hP$ is the Coxeter orbifold arising from $P$.
+We now state two results of the paper that follows from Theorem \ref{thm:main1}, the main result of the paper. \begin{corollary} Let $P$ be a compact hyperbolic Coxeter $3$--polytope, and suppose that $\hP$ is the Coxeter orbifold arising from $P$.
 Suppose that $\hP$ is weakly orderable.
 Then a neighborhood of the hyperbolic point $t$ in $\De(\hP)$ is a cell of dimension $e_+(\hP) \!- 3$. \end{corollary} A weakly orderable compact hyperbolic Coxeter $3$--orbifold $\hP$ is projectively deformable at $t$ if $e_+(\hP) > 3$; otherwise, it is locally rigid at $t$.

 A {\em truncation} at a vertex $v$ of a compact properly convex $n$--polytope $P$ is an operation where \begin{itemize} \item we take a hyperspace $H$ meeting only the interiors of sides of $P$ incident with $v$, and not $v$ itself, \item take the component $C$ of $P- H$ containing $v$, and \item finally delete $C$. \end{itemize} An {\em iterated truncation} of $P$ is the operation of obtaining $P_n$ where